nicotsou/nicotsou.com/content/blog/tltr-typescript-namespaces/index.md

 But I know why you’re still reading this article.
 You want to know everything about namespaces.
 Let me present to you how namespaces work and why they _may_ be useful.

 ![](images/watercolor-1.jpg)
+_Namespaces are like abstract art.
+You can mix and match different shapes of objects and lines of code._

 ## How to use a namespace? 🧑🏿‍💻